Whaling in the United States: Scrimshaw art

 A large number of crewmen on American, British, and other countries vessels that participated in whaling in the 19th century created scrimshaw.
 Scrimshaw is the practice of drawing on whale teeth or other forms of ivory with various tools, typically sailor's knives or other sharp instruments.
 These images were then coated with ink so that the drawing would appear more noticeable on the whale tooth.
 It is believed that some instruments used by sailors to perform scrimshaw included surgical tools, as with the work done by whaling surgeon William Lewis Roderick.
 Other forms of ivory included a whale's panbone, walrus ivory, and elephant ivory.
 Of course, the most common scrimshaw during the whaling period of the 19th century was made from whale parts.

 Other forms of scrimshaw included whalebone fids (rope splicer), bodkins (needle), swifts (yarn holding equipment) and sailors' canes.
 The time when most scrimshaw in the 19th century was produced coincided with the heyday of the whaling industry which occurred between 1840–1860.
 More than 95% of all antique scrimshaw whale teeth known were done by anonymous artists.
 Some of the better known antique scrimshaw artists include Frederick Myrick and Edward Burdett, who were two of the first scrimshanders to ever sign and date their work.
-Several museums now house outstanding collections of antique scrimshaw and one of the best being the New Bedford Whaling Museum in Massachusetts.
+Several museums now house collections of antique scrimshaw, such as the New Bedford Whaling Museum in Massachusetts.